🧬 Copilot-LD

 1. Raw Knowledge → HTML files with microdata

-2. Structured Chunks → Individual JSON files with metadata
+2. Structured Resources → Individual JSON files with metadata and URI identifiers

 This offline pipeline ensures that runtime services can perform fast vector similarity searches without depending on external APIs or requiring real-time embedding generation.